ethyca/fides/docs/fides/docs/tutorial/policy.md

 ## Maintaining a Policy
 As global privacy laws change and your business scales, your company's policy will evolve with them.
 We recommend that updating this resource file become a regular part of the development planning process when building a new feature.

+## Next: Evaluation
-In the next section, we'll put all the pieces together to see the policy execute against all your resources.
+In the next section, we'll put all the pieces together to see the policy execute against all your resources by running [Evaluations](evaluate.md).